18 May 2016

 Sam Cahill ASSOCIATE

-A recent decision of the Western Australian Industrial Magistrate’s Court has demonstrated the potential for long service leave schemes to provide significant entitlements to employees in relation to their prior service with their employer’s associated entities overseas.
+A decision of the Western Australian Industrial Magistrate’s Court which has since been reversed on appeal (see related article), has demonstrated the potential for long service leave schemes to provide significant entitlements to employees in relation to their prior service with their employer’s associated entities overseas.

 In Australia’s globalised economy, it is not uncommon for an Australian business to have employees who are transferred to or from related companies overseas.
 As with any transfer of an employee from one entity to another, overseas transfers often raise serious issues regarding the entitlements of the employee and the obligations of the different employing entities.
 This is especially the case with long service leave.